kaspermunch/PopulationGenomicsCourse/Exercises/MappingAndCalling/README.md

 ## SNP calling

-Even though just a tiny portion (around 2%) of our genomes are based of protein coding regions, this partition contains most of the disease causal variants (mutations), and that is why variant calling is so important in a medical point of view.
-In the population genetics side of view it is also possible to use these variants to establish differences between individuals, populations and species.
+Even though just a tiny portion (around 2%) of our genomes are based of protein coding regions, this partition contains most of the disease causal variants (mutations), and that is why variant calling is so important from a medical point of view.
+From the population genetics side of view it is also possible to use these variants to establish differences between individuals, populations and species.
 It can also be used to clarify the genetic basis of adaptation.
 These topics will come back to your mind during the following weeks.

 Once we have mapped our reads we can now start with variant detection.
 For now we will be using the software **Platypus**: a tool designed for efficient and accurate variant-detection in high-throughput sequencing data.
 You can access their website [here](http://www.well.ox.ac.uk/platypus).
+We will also illustrate how to create an evironment in which to run the **Platypus** software.
+The reason for creating an environment to run specific software is because a lot of programs have specific dependencies, which may be different to the one installed on your machine.
+For example, say that you have python v2.7 as default on your machine and you need to run a software which depends on python v3.5.
+You could either update the python version of your machine (and potentially disrupt running of other programs which depend on v2.7) or create a virtual environment which has v3.5 installed.
+By using the virtual environment, you do not disrupt the default state of your machine, but you are still able to run any software with different dependencies.
+The environment manager we will be called **Conda** - you can read more about it here: [website](https://conda.io/projects/conda/en/latest/index.html#).

 Creating a conda environment: